Multidimensional Chebyshev Systems - just a definition: Abstract

 \section{Abstract}

-We provide a definition of Multidimensional Chebyshev Systems of order $N$ which is satisfied by the solutions of a wide class of elliptic equations of order $2N$.
+The notion of Chebyshev system was coined by S. Bernstein although many resutls were proved already by A. Markov.
+Chebyshev systems play important role in the one-dimensional Moment problem and Approximation and Spline theory.
+We generalize the notion of Chebyshev system for several dimensions and define the Multidimensional Chebyshev Systems of order $N$.
+We prove that this definition is satisfied by the solutions of a wide class of elliptic equations of order $2N$.
 This definition generalizes a very large class of Extended Complete Chebyshev systems in the one-dimensional case.
 This is the first of a series of papers in this area, which solves the longstanding problem of finding a satisfactory multidimensional generalization of the classical Chebyshev systems introduced already by A. Markov more than hundered years ago.